JamesNiedfeldt/FunkyBot/README.md

   - This contains certain properties required for FunkyBot to run.
 See below what properties are in this file.
   - `funkybot/files/funkybot.conf.sample` contains an example of this file.
 - `funkybot/files/denylist.xml`
   - This file must contain any Discord user IDs of users you don't want to use the bot enclosed in a `user` tag.
-There do not need to be any IDs, but the file must still contain the root XML tags found in the sameple file.
+There do not need to be any IDs, but the file must still contain the root XML tags found in the sample file.
   - `funkybot/files/denylist.xml.sample` contains an example of this file.
 - Reaction images/cute images
   - The two image folders (`funkybot/files/reaction_pics` and `funkybot/files/cute_pics`) should contain images for their respective commands to randomly choose from.
 If either folder contain no images, the commands will work but return a message stating there was nothing to find.